MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 ---
 author: amaraanigbo
-description: View service-related documentation and save shared files in Dynamics 365 Remote Assist on HoloLens. ms.author: soanigbo ms.date: 04/01/2020 ms.topic: article
+description: Learn how to share and save files in Microsoft Dynamics 365 Remote Assist on HoloLens. ms.author: soanigbo ms.date: 04/01/2020 ms.topic: article
-title: View service-related documentation in Dynamics 365 Remote Assist ms.reviewer: v-bholmes
+title: Share and save files in Dynamics 365 Remote Assist on HoloLens ms.reviewer: v-bholmes
 ---